shikokuchuo/mirai/README.md

 Call `daemons()` specifying as a character string the client network address and a port that is able to accept incoming connections.

+#### Example 1: Connecting to Remote Servers / Remote Server Queues

-As an example: assuming that the local network address of the current machine is ‘192.168.0.2’, and port ‘5555’ has been made available for inbound connections from the local network.
+Assuming that the local network IP address of the current machine is ‘192.168.0.2’, and port ‘5555’ has been made available for inbound connections from the local network:

 ``` r
 daemons("tcp://192.168.0.2:5555")